acoustic-content-samples/sample-script-application/README.md

 }
 ```
 5. Push the files to WCH:
-  * From a command line, change directories to the newly created content-artifacts directory and run `wchtools push -Afv'
+  * From a command line, change directories to the newly created content-artifacts directory and run `wchtools push -Afv`

 After all steps have been completed, the script application content item can be added to the your site, like any other content item.
+If you want to have configuration or content values that can be set by business users, add elements to the content type.
+All the values are available in your application as described below.

-## Accessing the renderingContext in your script application
+## Accessing content item values in your script application
 Though script applications can be rendered without making use of the content type elements, it is easy to integrate them into your script application and enable the business user to configure the script applicaiton.
 HTML5 messaging is leveraged to send information to and from the script application.
 Inside the [wchService.js](content-artifacts/assets/scriptApps/AngularContacts/js/wchService.js) file, you can see an example of how this is done.
 ```
 var renderingContext = {};